-- a.
-If the grievance is not resolved at Step Three within ten (10) working days of the meeting referred to in Article A.6.4, the local or the employer where applicable may refer a "local matters grievance," as defined in Appendix 2 and Addenda, to arbitration within a further fifteen (15) working days. - b.
-The referral to arbitration shall be in writing and should note that it is a "local matters grievance."
+- If the grievance is not resolved at Step Three within ten (10) working days of the a. meeting referred to in Article A.6.4, the local or the employer where applicable may refer a Local Matters Grievance, as defined in Appendix 2 and Addenda, to arbitration within a further fifteen (15) working days. - The referral to arbitration shall be in writing and should note that it is a Local b.
+Matters Grievance.
 The parties shall agree upon an arbitrator within ten (10) working days of such notice.